 Regret & removal: Erasing unwanted tattoos easiera

-Millennial job seekers are getting tattoos removed, and new methods are more effective than ever New and growing businesses help erase the regret of an unwanted tattoos Check out this story on pressconnects.com: http://on.rocne.ws/2prvzn6 Dr. Josh Weitz, owner of Tat Erase, uses a laser to remove a tattoo from the leg of Jody Calder.
-A large colorful cupcake on the upper thigh had Jody Calder in a doctor's chair regretting an impulsive and maybe a bit rebellious purchase from a few years ago.
+Regret & removal: Zapping unwanted tattoos easier than ever New and growing businesses help erase the regret of an unwanted tattoos.
+Check out this story on pressconnects.com: http://press.sn/2q6hUpq A large colorful cupcake on the upper thigh had Jody Calder in a doctor's chair regretting an impulsive and maybe a bit rebellious purchase from a few years ago.

 Start the conversation, or Read more at Press & Sun-Bulletin.